 Memorials are preferred to the Spirit of Columbia Gardens Carousel or the Butte Archives.

-Please visit below to offer the family a condolence or to share a memory of Pat.
-Axelson Funeral and Cremation Services has been privileged to care for Pat and her family.
+Please visit below to offer the family a condolence or to share a memory of Patsy.
+Axelson Funeral and Cremation Services has been privileged to care for Patsy and her family.

 M. Welch says